ericjiang18/ericjiang18.github.io/_pages/about.md

 My name is Eric Jiang (姜汉晨), and I am an incoming Statistics and Data Science PhD student (25 Fall) at UCLA, supervised by [Prof. Kai-Wei Chang](https://scholar.google.com/citations?user=fqDBtzYAAAAJ&hl=en) and  [Prof. Yingnian Wu](https://scholar.google.com/citations?user=7k_1QFIAAAAJ&hl=en).

-My research develops a comprehensive framework that integrates theoretical foundations in machine learning with practical applications in complex systems.
-By bridging the gap between advanced algorithms and domain-specific knowledge, I aim to build robust models that efficiently learn from data and make accurate predictions.
-My work focuses on enhancing reinforcement learning algorithms, improving the scalability of large models, and integrating uncertainty quantification into machine learning processes.
-Additionally, my current research is motivated by interdisciplinary projects in astrophysics, finance, and healthcare.

 I am open to any research collaboration and internship 🥳!
 Feel free to contact me!

 # 🔎 Current Research Topics